denoland/docs/deploy/kv/manual/node.md

 ---
 title: "Using KV in Node.js"
+oldUrl:
+  - /kv/manual/node/
 ---

-import Tabs from "@theme/Tabs";
-import TabItem from "@theme/TabItem";
+import Tabs from "@theme/Tabs"; import TabItem from "@theme/TabItem";

 Connecting to a Deno KV database in Node.js is supported via our [official client library on npm](https://www.npmjs.com/package/@deno/kv).
 You